 10. Applications to the court to prove a Will.

-Bree’s extensive experience in complex family matters has given her a unique ability to assist clients who are dealing with difficult and often emotional disputes with family members, following the death or incapacity of a family member.
+Bree’s experience in complex family matters has given her a unique ability to assist clients who are dealing with difficult and often emotional disputes with family members, following the death or incapacity of a family member.

 Business clients benefit from Bree’s skilled guidance in her commercial litigation practice.
 She helps various stakeholders involved in disputes with other companies, shareholders, or directors, and offers a wide range of experience in determining complex commercial resolutions.